Here Are The 12 Most Dangerous Cities In Florida After Dark

 Is Florida Dangerous?

-For the third year in a row, Homestead was named number one of the list of dangerous places to avoid in Florida.
+Homestead has been named the most dangerous city in Florida.
 The fact that it's a mid-sized city was probably a factor in its placement on the list.
 Your chance of becoming a victim of a violent crime in Homestead is 1 in 76, giving it the highest crime rate in Florida.
 Even though visitors should be cautious, there are still plenty of reasons to visit this unique city, including its historic buildings and prime location near two of Florida's best parks: Biscayne National Park and Everglades National Park.
-Read more about Homestead, Florida.

 Most Dangerous City in Florida

 This may be a list of the most dangerous cities in Florida, but keep in mind that many of these are also popular travel destinations.
-The crime rates are based on crime per capita, so the population of a city plays a huge part.
+The rates are based on crime per capita, so the population of a city plays a huge part.
 But, according to these statistics, as mentioned above, Homestead is the most dangerous city in Florida.

 Highest Crime Rate in Florida